sToney239/paltableau/README.md

 <img src="man/figures/README-example-1.png" width="100%" /> These
 functions all include a `palette` parameter, which can accept built-in palette data.
-These palette data typically sourced from [Tableau](https://help.tableau.com/current/pro/desktop/en-us/viewparts_marks_markproperties_color.htm), some palettes in the `sequential` category that start with “map\_” are derived from [Carto](https://carto.com/carto-colors/)
+The palette data typically sourced from [Tableau](https://help.tableau.com/current/pro/desktop/en-us/viewparts_marks_markproperties_color.htm), some palettes in the `sequential` category that start with “map\_” are derived from [Carto](https://carto.com/carto-colors/)